OpenSourceEconomics/econ-project-templates/docs/src/r_rationale.rst

 To fix ideas, let's look at the example of Albouy's :cite:`Albouy2012` replication study of Acemoglu, Johnson, and Robinson's (AJR) :cite:`AcemogluEtAl2001` classic 2001 paper.
 In his replication, Albouy :cite:`Albouy2012` raises two main issues: lack of appropriate clustering and measurement error in the instrument (settler's mortality) that is correlated with exproparation risk and GDP.
 To keep it simple, the example only replicates figure 1 and part of table 2 and table 3 of Albouy :cite:`Albouy2012`.

 Figure 1 is supposed to visualize the relationship between expraporation risk as well as log GDP to settler's mortality.
 In table 2, the first stage results are replicated (the effect of settler's mortality on exproparation risk).
 This is estimated using the original mortality rates of AJR (Panel A) and one alternative proposed by Albouy, namely using the conjectured mortality data (Panel B).
-For each of these different measurements, several specifications are supposed to be estimated using varying geographic controls.
+For each panel, several specifications are supposed to be estimated using varying geographic controls.
 Table 3 contains the second stage estimates for Panel A and Panel B. For that, different standard error adjustments, as proposed by Albouy, are estimated additionally.

-This replication exercise requires two main steps.
+This replication exercise requires three main steps.

     1. Combine Albouy's (2012) and AJR's (2005) data (Data Management)
-    2. Replicate tables and figures of Albouy (2012) using this data (Analysis, Final)
-    3. Including the figure and the tables in a final tex document and writing some text.
-(Paper)
+    2. Estimating the first and the second stage for each Panel and creating the figure.
+(Analysis, Final)

-We will focus on the replication of the tables In this instruction we will focus on the replication of the tables.
+In this instruction, we will focus on the replication of the tables.
 Creating the figure is straightforward.
-Creating the figure is straightforward.
-For each table, one has to follow two steps:
+For each Panel, one has to follow four steps:

-    1. Compute the estimates considering different measurement of mortality rates, different set of controls and different standard error specifications.
+    1. Compute the first stage estimates considering different geographic controls.
 (Analysis)
-    2. Put these estimates together in a nicely formatted tables.
-(Final)
+    2. Compute the second stage estimates considering different geographic controls and different standard error specifications (Analysis)
+    3. Create nice tables for the results of 1 and 2 (Final)
+    4. Including the figure and the tables in a final tex document and writing some text.
+(Paper)

-It is very useful to explictly distinguish between steps 1. and 2. because computation time in 1. can become an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
+It is very useful to explictly distinguish between steps 1./2. and 3. because computation time in 1. and 2. (the actual estimation) can become an issue: If you just want to change the layout of a table or the color of a line in a graph, you do not want to wait for days.
 Not even for 3 minutes or 30 seconds as in this example.

 .. _rworkflow: